thosgood/this-weeks-finds/markdown/251-300/week285.md

 :::

-Now you see beautiful feathers surrounding the blank area around the point 1 on the real axis, a hexagonal star around exp(i π / 6), a strange red curve from this point to 1, smaller stars around other points, and more....
+Now you see beautiful feathers surrounding the blank area around the point 1 on the real axis, a hexagonal star around exp(i \pi  / 6), a strange red curve from this point to 1, smaller stars around other points, and more....